heitornolla/heitornolla/README.md

 - 😄 Pronouns: he/him.

 ## About Myself:
-I'm an AI & Biometrics researcher, familiar with Convolutional Neural Networks, Computer Vision and Generative AI.
+I'm an AI & Biometrics researcher, familiar with Machine Learning, Convolutional Neural Networks, Computer Vision and Generative AI.
 My focus is currently on the research of Synthetic Latent Fingerprint Generation, being conducted through Unicamp's Laboratory of Image Data Science (LIDS) along with Griaule.

 I am pursuing a bachelor's degree in Information Systems from Unicamp.